Cindy and the Lens

 And what about Instagram?
 Take a look at some of her latest pictures on her personal account :

 Cindy is now 64 and lives in Soho.
+Her latest cover page is on The Gentlewoman.
 She considers to turn to film.
 I am filled with anticipation…